 Postings are meant to encourage conversation and help us all to learn.
+You do not need to have an answer when you post something.
+Indeed, postings that describe your difficulties in understanding are especially appreciated.
+If you're mystified, odds are that someone else is also mystified, and sharing your experience will help everyone.

-Postings that describe your difficulties in understanding are especially encouraged.
-However, postings should not merely ask endless series of questions but should constitute an initial attempt to answer or work through a question or to relate observations, insights, and comments that might extend the learning of others.
-For example, if a concept is confusing, your posting can explain in detail what you find confusing and relate your initial attempts to resolve that confusion.
+However, postings should not merely ask endless series of questions but should constitute an initial attempt to work through something you don't understand, or to relate observations, insights, and comments that might extend the learning of others.
+For example, if a concept is confusing, your posting can explain in detail what you find confusing and describe how you've tried to resolve that confusion, even if those attempts did not succeed and you are more confused than ever.